jameshughes89/cs101/site/topics/intro/intro.rst

 ==================

 * The short version:
-    * How to write computer programs with *python*
+    * How to write computer programs
     * How to write programs to solve problems
     * A little bit of how computers work
-    * A little bit about what on earth computer science actually is
+    * A little bit about what on earth computer science is
-    * How to be a 21st century individual so you won't be left behind

 * The long version:
     * :doc:`Read the outline </outline/outline>`

 .. image:: turing.jpg

 What prerequisites do I need?
 =============================